Join us in the Pyrenees in September 2018!

 PACKING & PLANNING

-Casual with perhaps one nicer outfit.
+Casual with perhaps one nicer outfit for the club dinner if you like.
 Beige, khaki, grey and other neutral colors show less dust and stay better-looking in the caves and mountains.
 Laundry service is available, so don’t overpack.
 The temperatures can be cooler in the early morning and after sunset but can be very warm at midday, so the best approach is to dress in layers.
 Pack lightweight clothing of breathable fabric (e.g. special synthetics).
-For example, one can make do handily with 2 t-shirts, 1 camp shirt or polo, 1 lightweight long sleeved shirt, 2 pairs lightweight long cargo pants with zip-off legs that convert to shorts, one set of pajamas or sweats, and a safari jacket or windbreaker.
+For example, one can make do handily with 2 t-shirts, 1 camp shirt or polo, 1 lightweight long sleeved shirt, 2 pairs lightweight cargo pants with zip-off legs that convert to shorts, one set of pajamas or sweats, and a safari jacket or windbreaker.
 Good sunglasses and sun block (UVA/UVB) are essential.
 You may also want to bring a ball cap, sun hat or cape hat, a compact lightweight pair of binoculars, and of course a camera!

 The weather can be unpredictable in the high mountains, so if you feel cold easily, it’s not a bad idea to bring lightweight long underwear such as silk or thermaskins turtleneck & leggings.
 Make sure your safari jacket or windbreaker is large enough to zip up over the warm clothes.

 Sneakers are sufficient, but you might want to consider a good pair of lightweight, breathable hiking shoes such as Merrell® Moab Ventilator Hiking Shoes.
-Open shoes are not recommended outside hotels.
+Sandals or other open shoes are not recommended outside hotels.

 Luggage space in tour vehicles is limited.
-Please keep your bags below 35 lbs total per person.
-It is important that you bring soft-sided bags only.
+Please try to keep your bags below 35 lbs total per person.

-Most meals are included (see brochure for more specific info) and most special dietary needs and preferences are not a problem.
+Breakfasts and most dinners are included.
+Lunch is on your own most days.
+(See brochure for more specific info on dining.)
+Most special dietary needs and preferences are not a problem.
 Please let us know in advance and we should be able to accommodate.
 Snacks and alcohol are at your own expense, as is room service, etc.

 TIME ZONE: Eastern +6 hours.

 The lingua franca of France is, of course, French!
 Most hotel staff will speak English, but also many ordinary French people speak some English, and the dog show participants will come from all over Europe and you’ll find many speak excellent English.
-You will also hear a little Spanish and various local patois like Provencale or Ariegeois at times.
+You will also hear a little Spanish and various local patois like Provencale, Ariegeois, Bigourdane or Aragonnais at times.
 You may enjoy your experience more if you develop some familiarity with French ahead of time.
 We recommend the Pimsleur language program very highly: http://www.amazon.com/Pimsleur-French-Conversational-Course-Understand/dp/0743550420/ref=sr_1_1?s=books&ie=UTF8&qid=1439645549&sr=1-1

 France is on the Euro.
 The local currency you may need during your stay should be obtained at authorised facilities such as banks and foreign exchange bureaus.
-US Dollars can be exchanged at the airport on arrival or through ATMs, but many banks are starting to charge a “foreign transaction fee” -for no particular reason other than that they can!
+US Dollars can be exchanged at the airport on arrival or through ATMs, but many American banks are starting to charge a “foreign transaction fee” -for no particular reason other than that they can!
 If you belong to AAA, you can usually order foreign currency through them with no surcharge -but do so well in advance of departure for France since it may take a week for it to arrive at your local office.
 MasterCard and VISA are accepted at most places but increasingly the credit card systems use chips, rather than magnetic strips, so you will find some places where you may need to get money from an ATM if your credit card doesn’t have a chip.
-AmEx and Discover are, in general, not accepted.
+AmEx and Discover are less widely accepted, though that has started to change.

+Tipping is not necessary.
 Traditionally, restaurant and bar prices include the tip as “service compris,” so you need not tip.
-However, it is becoming common to offer a small gratuity to the wait staff.
-So feel free to recognize outstanding service by individuals at whatever level you like.
-Tipping is a very personal matter, but if you would like suggestions, you might consider: Server – 2 euros, Porter – 1 euro per bag; Cleaning staff – 1 or 2 euros per day; Drivers, guides- 5 euros per day – this is often paid on the last day of each leg of the trip but you may, of course, offer a gratuity at any time.
+However, many travelers enjoy offering a small gratuity to the wait staff, and it is of course appreciated.
+So, you may feel free to recognize outstanding service by individuals at whatever level you like.
+Tipping is a very personal matter, but if you would like suggestions, you might consider: Server – 2 euros, Porter – 1 euro per bag; Cleaning staff – 1 or 2 euros per day; Drivers, guides- 5 euros per day – this is often paid on the last day of the trip but you may, of course, offer a gratuity at any time and again, do not feel any obligation to tip.

 PASSPORT & VISA INFORMATION

 Southern France has a temperate climate.
 In September we can expect to experience warm days and cool evenings.
 It will probably rain at least one day.
 It is typically in the upper 70s during the day, falling into the 50s and 60s at night.
-While not as intense as the height of summer, the sun still gets quite hot and skin can burn easily.
-For those planning to spend the night at the observatory, there may even be snow!
+While not as intense as the height of summer, the sun still gets quite hot and skin can sunburn.

 HEALTH & HYGIENE